 Virginia Home Insurance Quotes

 The state of Virginia can be vulnerable to disasters such as floods and hurricanes.
-You should review what your home insurance cover; a standard home insurance policy typically won’t cover any kind of flood damage.
+You should review what your home insurance covers.
+A standard home insurance policy typically won’t cover any kind of flood damage.

 Most lenders require you to get insurance if you have taken out a loan or mortgage on your property.
 Your policy should cover at least 80 percent of the replacement cost of your home according to the Virginia State Corporation Commission, or 100 percent if you have a mortgage.